Violation of Georgia Controlled Substances Act

 The penalty for Schedule III drug conviction for a first offense is one to five years in prison.
 For a second conviction, the penalty increases.
 It is one to 10 years in prison.

-Violation of Georgia Controlled Substances Act: Schedule IV Drugs
+Violation of the Georgia Controlled Substances Act: Schedule IV Drugs

 The penalty for a first-time conviction of a Schedule IV drug other than Flunitrazepam is one to five years.
 A second conviction of a Schedule IV drug other than Flunitrazepam is one to 10 years in prison.